How Much Does an Architect Get Paid?

 Factors Affecting Salary

 Architects' salaries vary depending on location.
-The BLS reported that as of May 2012, the District of Columbia was the top-paying region for architects, with California and Connecticut following close behind.
-All three of these areas paid architects average salaries that were above $91,000 per year.
+The BLS reported that as of May 2013, the California was the top-paying region for architects, with District of Columbia and Connecticut following close behind.
+All three of these areas paid architects average salaries that were above $86,000 per year.

 Work experience is another determinant in how much architects are paid.
 Graduates of an accredited architectural college program usually begin their careers working as interns.
 Architectural interns may make less than professional architects until they earn enough work experience to sit for the Architect Registration Examination to qualify for state licensure.